maria thrÆn

 Arrow pointing to upper right corner

-Maria explores ecological entanglement, technological agency, and the poetics of signal and noise—framed through speculative modes of preservation.
+They approache sound not as an aesthetic object, but as a sensory ethics of relation.
 Maria’s work has received awards and has been shown internationally in solo and group exhibitions.

 For latest Exhibitions & news